NSMBW-Community/NSMBW-Staffroll-Tool/README.md

 NSMBW Staffroll Tool
 ====================

 This tool converts New Super Mario Bros.
-Wii's staffroll.bin to/ from a custom text file format.
-It's backward-compatible with text files produced by Treeki's Staffroll Editor tool, though some new things have also been introduced.
+Wii's staffroll.bin to/from a custom text file format.
+It's backward-compatible with text files produced by Treeki's (Ninji's) Staffroll Editor tool, though some new things have also been introduced.

 Requires a reasonably recent version of Python 3.
 (Tested with 3.6.)